Mark Carney: European Union

+In September 2026, Carney announced that Canada was pursuing a "unique alliance" with the European Union rather than seeking full membership in the bloc.

 Gaza war

 In April 2025, Carney disagreed with the accusation that Israel was committing genocide in Gaza, but supported an arms embargo on Israel.
 In June 2025, he compared the Israeli invasion of the Gaza Strip and occupation of the West Bank to the Russian invasion of Ukraine.
 In September 2025, he announced Canada's formal recognition of the State of Palestine, becoming the first G7 nation to do so.

+In October 2025, Carney confirmed that Canada would fulfill its commitments to the International Criminal Court (ICC) and stated that, should Israeli Prime Minister Benjamin Netanyahu enter Canadian territory, he would be detained.